AnyChart/docs.anychart.com/Gantt_Chart/Datagrid_Column_Presets.md

 ## Column Formatting

 DataGrid columns can contain different types of information.
 You can format each column according to your needs and desires.
-Use **.setColumnFormat()** to define information field in your data set and data type for the column.
+Use {api:anychart.core.ui.DataGrid.Column#setColumnFormat}**.setColumnFormat()**{api} to define information field in your data set and data type for the column.
 You can find all possible data formats in {api:anychart.enums.ColumnFormats}**API**{api}.

 ```
   var chart = anychart.ganttProject();
   chart.data(data);

   var column = chart.column(3);
   column.setColumnFormat("actualStart", "dateIso8601");
   column.title("Start");